About.

 Danielle Lee Tomson PhD is a writer, scholar, and strategist.
 She is a sought-after expert in topics including political social media influencers, populism, online political subcultures, performative politics, nationalism, "scammers," political polarization, tech platform policy, "misinformation," propaganda, narrative change, and civic tech.

-Danielle or her writing have appeared in The Huffington Post, The Wall Street Journal, POLITICO, The Washington Post, CNBC, Civicist, Fox News, Brookings, Mother Jones, Coda, Medium, The Spectator UK, and the P.O.T.U.S. channel on Sirius XM in addition to a plethora of academic publications.
+Danielle or her writing have appeared in The Huffington Post, The Wall Street Journal, POLITICO, The Washington Post, CNBC, Civicist, Fox News, Brookings, Mother Jones, Coda, Medium, and The Spectator UK, in addition to a plethora of academic publications.

 Previously, she was the Director of Forums @ Civic Hall, a community and education center for civic tech, where she curated events, knowledge, and people solving problems at the intersection of technology and civil society.
 She was also the Director of Personal Democracy Forum, a 15+ year running summit focused on tech, politics, and media that was started by the co-founders of Civic Hall.